 Armstrong Lloyd operates as a recruitment partner rather than a supplier, working closely with marketing leaders, founders and senior executives to define requirements, shape teams and secure talent that aligns with business strategy.

-KEY B2B MARKETING ROLES COMPANIES HIRE
+WHICH B2B MARKETING ROLES DO COMPANIES HIRE?

 B2B marketing hiring typically spans four broad functions: senior leadership, brand and communications, demand and operations and digital marketing.
 The full breakdown of roles sits on our dedicated roles page, which gives a complete view of the titles we cover.
 This section highlights the uniquely B2B roles where specialist expertise matters most and where the right hire depends on growth stage and smart team sequencing.